sw5e-foundry/sw5e-module/README.md

 ### [Unreleased]

+### Added

+- Support for Maneuvers and Superiority 'casting'.

 ### Fixed

 - Compendium Powers now have their resource consumption set to use the correct amount of power points.
+- Powercasting and Superiority progression selectors will now be properly disabled on non editable class sheets (unowned or on locked compendia).

 ### [1.0.0] - 2024-08-29